 Inspiration, communication and vocation are at the heart of Massey’s exciting Diploma in Arts (Creative Writing).

 It offers you the chance to develop your writing so that it’s pitch-perfect for a variety of audiences.
-You’ll enhance your critical thinking and master a wide range of transferrable communication skills while pursuing your own creative vision.
+You’ll enhance your critical thinking.
+You’ll also master a wide range of transferrable communication skills, all while pursuing your own creative vision.

-Creative writing offers you flexibility in writing original work in a variety of genres: learn to write fiction, scripts for the stage and screen, poetry, creative non-fiction, life writing and travel writing.
+Creative writing offers you flexibility in writing original work in a variety of genres.
+You’ll learn to write fiction, poetry, creative non-fiction, travel writing and scripts for the stage and screen.

 Our award-winning teachers are also internationally acclaimed writers who teach from their own first-hand experience in moving from idea to page, polishing their work and sending it off to be published or performed.

 Students who have taken our creative writing courses have gone on to publish poems, stories, essays and books as well as winning some of New Zealand’s top writing prizes.
 Why not join them?

 Careers and further study